jonathan-vella/architecting-for-success/402-ALZ-for-OpenAI/wds/readme.md

 - How can you mitigate the risk of cost overruns?
 - How can you help Sarah's business scale up as it grows?
 - How can you help Sarah's business avoid issues related to scalability, performance, and compliance?
+- Sarah's determined that governance is a must-have, however she wants to avoid governance becoming a bottleneck.
+How can you help Sarah's business achieve this?
+- Time-to-market is important to Sarah.
+If you had to build a prototype to demonstrate the solution, how long would it take?

 ---